topjohnwu/Magisk/docs/guides.md

 │   │
 │   │      *** Module Identity ***
 │   │
 │   ├── module.prop         <--- This file stores the metadata of the module
 │   │
 │   │      *** Main Contents ***
 │   │
 │   ├── system              <--- This folder will be mounted if skip_mount does not exist │   │   ├── ...
 │   │   ├── ...
 │   │   └── ...
 │   │
+│   ├── zygisk              <--- This folder contains the native libraries to load in zygote │   │   ├── arm64-v8a.so
+│   │   ├── armeabi-v7a.so
+│   │   ├── x86.so
+│   │   ├── x86_64.so
+│   │   └── unloaded        <--- If exists, the native libraries are incompatible
+│   │
 │   │      *** Status Flags ***
 │   │
 │   ├── skip_mount          <--- If exists, Magisk will NOT mount your system folder
 │   ├── disable             <--- If exists, the module will be disabled │   ├── remove              <--- If exists, the module will be removed next reboot │   │
 │   │      *** Optional Files ***
 │   │
 │   ├── post-fs-data.sh     <--- This script will be executed in post-fs-data
 │   ├── service.sh          <--- This script will be executed in late_start service
 |   ├── uninstall.sh        <--- This script will be executed when Magisk removes your module
 │   ├── system.prop         <--- Properties in this file will be loaded as system properties by resetprop │   ├── sepolicy.rule       <--- Additional custom sepolicy rules
 │   │
 │   │      *** Auto Generated, DO NOT MANUALLY CREATE OR MODIFY ***
 │   │
 │   ├── vendor              <--- A symlink to $MODID/system/vendor
 │   ├── product             <--- A symlink to $MODID/system/product
 │   ├── system_ext          <--- A symlink to $MODID/system/system_ext
 │   │
 │   │      *** Any additional files / folders are allowed ***
 │   │
 │   ├── ...
 │   └── ...
 |
 ├── another_module
 │   ├── .
 │   └── .
 ├── .
 ├── .
 ```

 #### module.prop